lapochka2019/Java-Junior/README.md

 You wil know who won.
 You shoudn't close the programm to start a new game.
 Whith Java Swing
 ***
-The third project is a Vava Core/ It is a little proframms includes the core of the Java language.
+The third project is a Оava Core.
+It is a little proframms includes the core of the Java language.